-the interests of our shareholders are served by having limited change in control benefits for executive officers who would be integral to the success of, and are most likely to be impacted by, a change in control.
-In

-November 2008, Mr. Kratz and Ms. Johnson executed amended and restated employment agreements with the Company.
+We believe that the competitive marketplace for executive talent and our desire to retain our executive officers require us to provide our executive officers with certain severance benefits.
+In addition, we believe that the interests of our shareholders are served by having limited change in control benefits for executive officers who would be integral to the success of, and are most likely to be impacted by, a change in control of the Company.
+In November 2008, Mr. Kratz executed an amended and restated employment agreement with the Company.
 Messrs.
 Sparks, Staffeldt and Neikirk each executed an employment agreement in May 2015, June 2017 and May 2019, respectively, in connection with their promotion to an executive officer position.
 Messrs.
 Sparks's, Staffeldt's and Neikirk's employment agreements do not have a "gross-up," or excise tax protection, provision.

-The employment agreements with our NEOs contain severance benefits in the event the executive's employment is terminated by Helix "Without Cause" or the executive terminates his or her employment for "Good Reason," as those terms are defined in the agreements.
-The employment agreements generally contain benefits payable to the executive officer if the executive officer terminates his or her employment for "Good Reason" or is terminated "Without Cause" within a two-year period following a "Change in Control."
-We believe the provision of these benefits to be reasonable and customary within our peer group.
+The employment agreements with our NEOs contain severance benefits in the event the executive's employment is terminated by Helix without "Cause" or the executive terminates his or her employment for "Good Reason," as those terms are defined in the agreements.
+The employment agreements generally contain benefits payable to the executive officer if the executive officer terminates his or her employment for "Good Reason" or is terminated without "Cause" within a two-year period following a "Change in Control."
+We believe the provision of these benefits to be reasonable and customary within our benchmarking peer group.
 For more information regarding the severance and change in control benefits, please refer to "Employment Agreements and Change in Control Provisions."